How to Make Peonies Bloom Longer

 Water Deeply and Regularly

 Ensure your peony flowers receive consistent moisture, especially during dry spells and when buds are forming.
 Deep watering encourages strong root development and healthy blooms.
-For more information about best watering practices for your flower garden, read this post.
+To learn my best tips for watering peonies and other flowers, please visit best watering practices for your flower garden.

 Avoid Over-Fertilizing

-When choosing companion plants, consider their mature size, sunlight requirements, and water needs to ensure they don’t compete with your peonies.
+When choosing companion plants, I focus on mature size, light requirements, and water needs so they enhance the planting without competing with peonies.
+Thoughtful combinations help ensure the garden continues to look its best even after peony blooms have passed.t requirements, and water needs to ensure they don’t compete with your peonies.
 Also, think about creating a visually appealing combination of colors, textures, and heights.

 Deadhead Promptly